-The new Cactus RF60 remote manual speedlite with 2.4GHz radio transceivers built-in are now available for around $139.95.
+The new Cactus RF60 remote manual speedlite with 2.4GHz radio transceivers built-in are now available.

 The new RF60 transceiver flash will act as either a transmitter or receiver, so one flash can control the manual power levels (and zoom) of other flashes set to receiver mode.

-And the coming V6 transmitter unit will also allow remote manual power control of the RF60, as well as providing a few other quite unique functions.
+And the V6 II transmitter unit will also allow remote manual power control of the RF60, as well as providing a few other quite unique functions.

 RF60 Features –